When might production of the original Auto Mag resume?

 There are two options.
 You can go to the website and add yourself to the wait list or at times we will offer a limited number of guns for pre-order.
 Those require payment and typically waiting 90 days to receive.

 In what calibers will the new Auto Mag come?

 Initially the new Auto Mag will only be offered in .44 amp.
-Later we will offer it in .357 amp and .45 Win Mag.
+Later we will offer it in .357 amp and possibly the.45 Win Mag (we are testing it for safety considerations.
 We have worked with Starline Brass to produce a run of 100,000 cases for the .44 amp cartridge.
 We are also in discussions with several ammunition manufacturers to start a line of .44 amp ammunition.
 We have entered in an agreement with SBR Ammunition of Brunswick Georgia to produce ammunition for the Auto Mag.
+They also have an arrangement to distribute through Midway.
 We will endeavor to make ammunition and reloading components available at reasonable prices.
 We understand reasonably priced ammunition and reloading components will be a factor considered by potential purchases when deciding to buy a new Auto Mag.
 After all, what fun will a new Auto Mag be if you can’t fire it.